-Bit 0 (0x01) of the Update Status n registers indicates that the bq27500/1 has learned new Qmax parameters and is accurate.
+Bit 0 (0x01) of the Update Status n registers indicates that the bq27501 has learned new Qmax parameters and is accurate.
 The remaining bits are reserved.
-Bits 0 is user-configurable; however, it is also a status flag that can be set by the bq27500/1.
+Bits 0 is a status flag set by the bq27501.
 Bit 0 should not be modified except when creating a golden image file as explained in the application note Preparing Optimized Default Flash Constants for specific Battery Types (SLUA334).
-Bit 0 is updated as needed by the bq27500/1.
+Bit 0 is updated as needed by the bq27501.